mxagar/computer_vision_udacity/03_Advanced_CV_and_DL/CVND_Advanced_CV_and_DL.md

 - `k` anchor boxes are applied on each window.
 These anchor boxes are pre-defined boxes with different aspect ratios.
 - For each `k` boxes in each window, the probability of it containing an object is measured.
 If it's higher than a threshold, the anchor box is suggested as a ROI.

-During training, the ground truth is given by the real boudning box: if the suggested ROI overlaps considerably with a true bounding box, the suggestion is correct.
+During training, the ground truth is given by the real bounding box: if the suggested ROI overlaps considerably with a true bounding box, the suggestion is correct.

 Very interesting link on the topic: [Deep Learning for Object Detection: A Comprehensive Review](https://towardsdatascience.com/deep-learning-for-object-detection-a-comprehensive-review-73930816d8d9)